-With growing concerns over the possibility that the UK may leave the EU also known as Brexit, there are many consequences that could impact many industries including Retail Forex Brokers.
+With growing concerns over the possibility that the UK may leave the EU also known as Brexit, many consequences could impact many industries including Retail Forex Brokers.
 The idea of a referendum vote on EU membership came about when conservative parties like the UKIP (United Kingdom Independence party) were looking for a way to save the British taxpayer from the burden of EU membership and try and reverse mass immigration to the UK.
 Whether or not either of these would be accomplished is still up for debate.
-There are some consequences that are for sure like a steep drop in GDP and the likelihood of lost jobs some estimates are as high as 3 million jobs lost if an EU exit occurs.
+Some consequences are for sure like a steep drop in GDP and the likelihood of lost jobs some estimates are as high as 3 million jobs lost if an EU exit occurs.

-There would also be a direct impact to banking and the financial services industry.
-Currently there are over 250 Foreign banks in London many of which are the beneficiary of EU membership.
-Should the UK decide to exit the EU many of these banks have already indicated that they will move their operations to locations like Ireland or other jurisdictions.
+There would also be a direct impact on banking and the financial services industry.
+Currently, there are over 250 Foreign banks in London many of which are the beneficiary of EU membership.
+Should the UK decide to exit the EU, many of these banks have already indicated that they will move their operations to locations like Ireland or other jurisdictions.
 For Forex Brokers the departure from the EU will also have an impact.
-Currently the UK is part of the MiFID (Markets in Financial Instruments Directive) this allows FSA membership to passport to 27 EU member countries.
-This has been a major reason the UK as a regulatory jurisdiction remains popular for Forex Brokers.
+Currently, the UK is part of the MiFID (Markets in Financial Instruments Directive) this allows FSA membership to passport to 27 EU member countries.
+This has been a significant reason the UK as a regulatory jurisdiction remains popular for Forex Brokers.
 The fact that they can offer their services to residents and citizens with approval from local regulators opens up their markets dramatically.